CodyXLanee/bomberman42/README.md

 ```
 make install
 ```
-If the compilation don't start:
+If the compilation does not start:
 ```
 make
 ```

-End finally:
+And finally:
 ```
 ./bomberman
 ```